 e) Secure Socket Tunneling Protocol Service

 Make sure that these services are started, then try to connect the VPN again.
-If you still fail to access L2TP server, please do the following steps.
+If you still fail to access the L2TP VPN server, please do the following steps.

-1. Win+R, then type regedit.exe in the box.
+1. Click Win+R, then type “regedit.exe” in the box.
 Click OK.

-2. Go to HKEY_LOCAL_MACHINE——SYSTEM——CurrentControlSet——services——RasMan——Parameters, Find "ProhibitIpSec", double click it and then set the value as 0.
+2. Go to HKEY_LOCAL_MACHINE——SYSTEM——CurrentControlSet——services——RasMan——Parameters, Find "ProhibitIpSec", double click it, then set the value as 0.

-If L2TP VPN server is behind a NAT device (Error 809), you need to do some extra settings.
-If not, skip steps below.
+Note: If the L2TP VPN server is behind a NAT device (Error 809), you need to do some extra settings.
+If not, skip the below steps.

-- Enable IPsec passthrough in ALG in NAT device.
+- Enable IPsec PassThrough in ALG on the NAT device.

-- Modify the registry list in client PC as below.
+- Modify the registry on your PC as below.

-Restart the computer, make sure that services are started and try to connect the VPN again.
+Restart the computer, make sure the services are started and try to connect to the VPN.

 Sus comentarios nos ayudan a mejorar este sitio.